phanerka/link-stash/Lediting/How to-/preview your room in the game.md

 You can:
-- add it into arena
+- add it to arena
 > take that image and the txt with the name of your level (so it'd be testlevel.txt and txtlevel_1.png) and copy them into `Rain World/RainWorld_Data/StreamingAssets/levels`
+- add it to story
 	- install Warp Menu mod and teleport in the room in game
-- (not recommended) modify original game connections to make it accessible in game, and get there
+	- (not recommended) modify original game connections to make it accessible in game, and get there on your own

 # Setting up convenient environment

 ### Open the room on game launch
+> [!warning] Warning: value overriding
-> [!warning] Meadow overrides this value.
+> Rain Meadow mod overrides `start screen 0`.
 > Moreover, this code is broken atm lmao........
-> so please, dont try testing rooms with meadow enabled
+> so please, dont do this with meadow enabled

 For more information, refer to [[Cheat codes|this]].
 i gotta check if it works tbh, that's just made by looking at wiki